Nonye2K3/chia/Raspberry-Pi.md

 Ubuntu 20.04 LTS requires `sudo apt-get install libxss1` for Electron

-In Beta 1.5 the `chia start wallet` command often will not work.
-Instead try `npm run --prefix electron-ui start` from the chia-blockchain repository checkout directory.
+In Beta 1.5 the `chia start wallet &` command often will not work.
+Instead try `npm run --prefix electron-ui start &` from the chia-blockchain repository checkout directory.